msushkov/kbp-el/doc/inference_rules.md

 # Relation instances

 To find the entity-level relations, we want to predict the value of the `is_correct` column of the `relation_instances` tables.
-The value of this colun will be influenced by the values of the entity linking variables as well as the value of the mention-level variables.
+The value of this column will be influenced by the values of the entity linking variables as well as the value of the mention-level variables.

 This inference rule is defined in `application.conf` as follows: